mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 Recently, Pytorch community announched a number of technical contributions to enable end-to-end support for MLflow usage with PyTorch, including support for:

-- autologging via PyTorch Lightning
+- Autologging via PyTorch Lightning
 - TorchServe integration through a new deployment plug-in

 and a sample end-to-end workflow targeting HuggingFace Transformers.